Do you want to know what a first cousin is? In this post, find the definition of first cousin and exactly how a first cousin is related to you.

 Even so, many countries around the world have discouraged first cousin marriage through legal, cultural, and religious means.

 Prior to modern times, it was much more common for first cousins to marry.
-Geographical limitations means that people had less variety to choose from for potential mates.
+Geographical limitations means that people had less variety to choose from for potential mates, which means that there has been a considerable amount of marriage between first cousins.

 In addition, marriage between first cousins also gave families advantages.
-Economic and political power could be kept in the family if cousins married.
+Economic and political power could be kept in the family if cousins married, which might explain some famous first cousin marriages.

 Most of us can look in our family trees and find evidence of first cousin marriage.
 In my own family tree, I only have to go back five generations to one set of great-great-great grandparents.